Cicely Williams: Awards and honours

+In 1977, Williams's likeness was used on the Food and Agriculture Organization's CERES Medal.

-In 1986 Dr Williams was awarded an honorary Doctorate of Science from the University of Ghana, for her "love, care and devotion to sick children" and her citation mentioned that during her time as a colonial physician "it became necessary to have the police keep order among the surging patients."
+In 1986, Williams was awarded an honorary Doctorate of Science from the University of Ghana, for her 'love, care and devotion to sick children' and her citation mentioned that during her time as a colonial physician 'it became necessary to have the police keep order among the surging patients'.

 Legacy

 Many authors have written of her achievements.
-In 2005, a Ghanaian physician Felix Konotey-Ahulu, wrote to The Lancet in praise of Dr Williams' ability to identify and acknowledge the social context of diseases such as kwashiorkor, he mentions that her translation of the concept had yet to be bettered almost 70 years later, and commended her for her respect for local traditions, as evidenced by her referring to kwashiorkor by its local name.
+In 2005, a Ghanaian physician Felix Konotey-Ahulu, wrote to The Lancet in praise of Williams's ability to identify and acknowledge the social context of diseases such as kwashiorkor, he mentions that her translation of the concept had yet to be bettered almost 70 years later, and commended her for her respect for local traditions, as evidenced by her referring to kwashiorkor by its local name.

 Another article also recognised her for pioneering the field of maternal and child specific medicine, as during her early days in Ghana, such works was devalued as 'women's work' and outside the realms of proper modern medicine.
-She took copious photographs and notes cataloguing her time in Ghana, and admired the mothering skills of the native women, remarking that "[The baby] is carried about on the mother's back, a position it loves, it sleeps close beside her, it is nourished whenever it cries, and on the whole it does remarkably well on this treatment", while traditional British parenting recommended the separation of mothers from their infants whenever possible.
-The article concludes by recognising Williams' contribution to the field of primary health care, stating that after the war and into the modern day, her views becoming the 'gospel for the next generation'.
+She took copious photographs and notes cataloguing her time in Ghana, and admired the mothering skills of the native women, remarking that '[the baby] is carried about on the mother's back, a position it loves, it sleeps close beside her, it is nourished whenever it cries, and on the whole it does remarkably well on this treatment', while traditional British parenting recommended the separation of mothers from their infants whenever possible.
+The article concludes by recognising Williams's contribution to the field of primary health care, stating that after the war and into the modern day, her views becoming the 'gospel for the next generation'.